 If you suffered direct trauma to the shoulder, or experience dizziness, double vision, difficulty speaking/swallowing, direct trauma, or unexplained weight loss accompanied by shoulder pain, seek immediate medical attention.

 The pain we feel is simply a request from our brain to change.
 Pain is often not associated with damage, rather a very apparent alert we need to change our physical behavior or else physical impairment will proceed.

 Mechanical shoulder pain does not have to be debilitating.

 Just because you have shoulder pain doesn’t mean you need an MRI.
 Just Because your MRI shows “tearing,” “degeneration,” or “arthritis,” doesn’t mean it’s generating your pain.
-Just because you have shoulder pain does not mean you’re broken, needing to be “fixed.”
+And just because you have shoulder pain does not mean you’re broken, needing to be “fixed.”
 Even if you have a full-thickness rotator cuff tear found on imaging, e.g., X-ray, CT scan, MRI, you’re twice as likely to not have pain as a result of the tearing.